huggingface/blog/lora.md

 print(model_base)   # CompVis/stable-diffusion-v1-4
 ```

-The above snippet will print the model he used for fine-tuning, which is `CompVis/stable-diffusion-v1-4`.
+This snippet will print the model he used for fine-tuning, which is `CompVis/stable-diffusion-v1-4`.
 In my case, I trained my model starting from version 1.5 of Stable Diffusion, so if you run the same code with [my LoRA model](https://huggingface.co/pcuenq/pokemon-lora) you'll see that the output is `runwayml/stable-diffusion-v1-5`.

 The information about the base model is automatically populated by the fine-tuning script we saw in the previous section, if you use the `--push_to_hub` option.
 This is recorded as a metadata tag in the `README` file of the model's repo, as you can see [here](https://huggingface.co/pcuenq/pokemon-lora/blob/main/README.md).